 Essential Relationship Questions

 Were you married or in a long-term relationship before?
 If yes, looking back what was the one major thing that brought it to an end?

 Noel: At the time I was still legally married….25 years.
 I wanted to wait until my youngest child graduated from college before I divorced her mom.
 I explained this to Bev and she was the first woman to understand what that meant to me.
 My “marriage” ended shortly after my daughter was born.
 My wife forced me to get a vasectomy and, shortly after, stopped being intimate with me.
 I moved out of the bedroom and slept on the couch from 1996 until we moved into separate homes and my daughter went to college in 2007.

 Beverley: I was in a 28-year love-less marriage.
 I was very unhappy, and when I turned 50, I decided I could not live like that anymore.
 I wanted to spend the other half of my life happy; happy with myself for making good choices, and being able to love and be loved.
 I walked away from that marriage.

 If this “thing” started leaking into this relationship, how would you handle it?

 Noel: The major thing that was wrong with my first marriage was that I never did find out what my wife wanted in a marriage and how to fix it.
 She even refused to get some marriage counseling.
 I sometimes wish that she was more interested in the idea of marriage counseling or mediation, as you never know what may have happened from this.
-My friend has been through counseling before, but instead used a telehealth service that can be done electronically instead, so it wasn’t like she had an excuse.
+My friend has been through counseling before using an online marriage therapy service, but this time she used a telehealth service that can be done electronically, so it wasn’t like she had an excuse.
 But oh well.
 What’s done is done.
 I would recommend that everyone should try marriage counseling, in any format you please, (click here to learn more about telehealth counselling) as it may just be the best thing that you ever decide to do.